sablier-labs/docs/docs/concepts/06-glossary.md

 A Lockup stream with a constant payment rate per second.

+## Lockup Tranched

+A Lockup stream with payments in discrete tranches.

-## Milestones
+## Timestamp

-A milestone is the time component of a segment, which itself is a component of a Lockup Dynamic stream.

-Milestones play a crucial role in the calculation of the custom streaming curve.
+A timestamp is the time component of a stream.
+In Lockup Linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.

 ## Monotonicity